oconnor663/duct.py/spec.md

 Duct was designed for both Python and Rust, and the hope is that it can be cloned in lots of different languages.
-To help with that, this document clarifies how duct handles a number of different corner cases.
+To help with that, this document clarifies how Duct handles a number of different corner cases.

 ## SIGPIPE